 With the advent of tablets and smart phones, webmasters can no longer safely assume that their visitors are using a desktop computer with a popular screen resolution.
-This has led to the popularity of responsive web design: the effort to make a web page accessible across a wide range of devices.At Simplemaps, we are dedicated to providing HTML5 interactive maps that can be viewed on as many devices as possible with the best experience possible.
-That's why our maps automatically detect touch devices and provide mobile-friendly navigation for those users.
-To make your the width of your map responsive to your users device, here is what you need to do:
+This has led to the popularity of responsive web design: the effort to make a web page accessible across a wide range of devices.At SimpleMaps, we are dedicated to providing HTML5 interactive maps that can be viewed on as many devices as possible with the best experience possible.
+That's why our maps can automatically detect touch devices and provide mobile-friendly navigation for those users.
+To put your map in responsive mode, do one of the following:

 The state of the map will remain constant as the map scales.
 For example, if a user is zoomed in on "South America" and the map is resized, the user will not be zoomed out like he/she would be if the map was reloaded.

 Make sure that you are using a responsive web design!